watson-developer-cloud/botkit-middleware/README.md

 Otherwise, follow [Botkit's instructions](https://github.com/howdyai/botkit/blob/master/readme-slack.md) to create your Slack bot from scratch.
 When your bot is ready, you are provided with a Slack token.
 ### Bot setup

 This section walks you through code snippets to set up your Slack bot.
-If you want, you can jump straight to the full example [here](/examples/simple-bot).
+If you want, you can jump straight to the [full example](/examples/simple-bot).

 In your app, add the following lines to create your Slack controller using Botkit:
 ```js